Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 The **Queries** hub has a new look and feel, changes in navigation, and some exciting new features such as the ability to search for queries.

-When you enable the preview of the **Queries** hub, you’ll notice that the left pane has been removed.
-To navigate quickly between your favorite queries, use the dropdown in the query title.
+You’ll first notice that the left pane has been removed.
+To quickly navigate between your favorite queries, use the dropdown in the query title.

 <img src="_img/09_15_02.png"; alt="New queries experience" style="border:1px solid Silver; display: block; margin: auto;" />